mstocco/mariostoc.co/content/traininglog/20220807-ironman2022-3weeksout.md

 I was home before I knew it, 30 minutes short of the scheduled 3:45 ride time.

-The temperature for this evening was 22ºC.
-I wore my Oakley ARO7 helmet without a drop of sweat.

 ![Bike](/assets/jpg/image.jpeg)
 <!----->
+The temperature for this evening was around 22ºC.
+I wore my Oakley ARO7 helmet; comfortable for the pace and terrain without a drop of sweat.

 ### SUGAR RUSH
 I think I may have nailed my lemonade sludge recipe!
 For a 1400 calorie bottle: